RondoRondoRondo/web-app-project/README.md

   - STYLE: I want the tags to register as their own 'box' after input in the form.
   - STYLE: I want the 'message' box in the form to be changed to 'recipe'.
 Also, want it to be more conducive to a recipe entry.
 (List feature or smth)

 ## Tech Stack

   - MongoDB
   - Express
   - React
-  - Node.js
+  - NodeJS

 ## How to Run

   - Download [NodeJS](https://nodejs.org/en/download/)
   - Split Terminal in preferred IDE.
-  - In one terminal use
+  - In one terminal use command: cd web-app-project/client/
-          cd /client/
-  - In the other terminal use
+  - In the other terminal use command: cd web-app-project/server/
-          cd /server/
-  - In both terminals run
+  - In both terminals use command: npm start
-      npm start
   - Should automatically open webpage.
-  - [Client] localhost:3000 && [Server] localhost:5000/posts otherwise.
+  - *Client* localhost:3000 && *Server* localhost:5000/posts otherwise.

 ## Additional Resources